100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Carson voices his feelings

-Edward Carson opposes the partition of Ireland, calling it a betrayal of Unionists in the south and west.
-Carson says of Home Rule: ‘I never believed in it.
-I do not believe in it now, and I believe that it will be fraught with disaster to your country and to mine.’
-Nevertheless he refuses to vote against the legislation, believing it was a better solution than that provided by the 1914 Home Rule Act, which would have seen Ulster governed from Dublin.
+Edward Carson calls the partition of Ireland a betrayal of Unionists in the south and west.
+Nevertheless, he refuses to vote against the legislation, believing it was a better solution than that provided by the 1914 Home Rule Act, which would have seen Ulster governed from Dublin.

 23 Dec 1920